muratk3n/thirdwave/en/README.md

 ---

 That's not why he did it.
-Pols might encourage such takes themselves, but they do it to give the 24/7 commentariat something to latch onto.
+He, and other pols, might encourage such talk themselves, which is untrue.
+They do it to give the 24/7 commentariat something to latch onto.

 Hasish's beef is ideological.
 Ditto for McCain.